roycele/comp-580/Report.md

 Intended audience: Kids with blindness

 Technologies/Frameworks/Libraries: We built this web application using JavaScript and HTML files.
 Using AudioContext and SpeechSynthesisUtterance we added sound components to the game that made beeping noises and a speech narration of the game.
+We used source code called BoxBox as the tool for the game physics to work (The link can be found in the works cited below).

 Build/Deploy: We built it using a code-editor (VS Code) and used GitHub as a means of collaborating on the project.
 It's deployed using GitHub Pages, but must be played on a Google Chrome browser in order to work correctly.
 The app can be found at: roycele.github.io/comp-580